 Wi-Fi on p.s.® flights and two-cabin regional aircraft

-UUnited currently offers Internet service from several providers including Gogo® on p.s.
+United currently offers Internet service from several providers including Gogo® on p.s.
 Premium Service aircraft, serving select transcontinental routes.
-Also, we are in the process of installing Gogo Internet service on our two-cabin regional aircraft CRJ-700, EMB170 and EMB175.

-To use this service, you can register in advance or simply launch your Web browser while you're in flight.
+To use Gogo Internet service, you can register in advance or simply launch your Web browser while you're in flight.
 After registering, you will be able to browse the Web, catch up on email and access corporate VPNs on your Wi-Fi-enabled laptop or mobile device.